Practice Expectations for RN(AP)s

-An RN(NP)’s scope of practice is broader than an RN(AP)’s.
-An RN(NP) can independently prescribe drugs, order and manage the results of screening and diagnostic tests and perform minor surgical and invasive procedures.
+Can independently prescribe drugs, order and manage the results of screening and diagnostic tests, perform minor surgical and invasive procedures

-An RN(AP) provides care within three practice areas: travel health, reproductive health or diabetes health.
-An RN(AP) will only be able to prescribe certain medications in these areas.
+Provides care within three practice areas: travel health, reproductive health or diabetes health (can only prescribe certain medications in these areas)

 For more information, contact:

 Diana Heywood RN